 With the first half of the year already behind us, a lot of people are revisiting their financial goals for the year.
-How close are you to the projections you that made in January?
+How close are you to the projections you made in January?
 Have you started expanding your sources of income as you promised?

 If you’ve only just heard about forex trading or have been planning to become a currency trader for months but still haven’t gotten around to it, here are 5 excuses that you shouldn’t be making: